Q. How do I apply for Medicare?

 Q. How do I transfer my prescriptions?

 A. Call to speak with a pharmacy representative.
-When you call, please have your prescription number(s) and the pharmacy name and phone number ready — we’ll handle the rest.
+Please have your prescription number(s) and the pharmacy name and phone number ready — we’ll handle the rest.

 Q. What are my rights under a Kaiser Permanente Medicare health plan?